SpudGunMan/meshing-around/logs/README.md

 ## Reporting Note
 Reporting is via [../etc/report_generator5.py](../etc/report_generator5.py).
 The report_generator5 has newer feel and HTML5 coding.
 The index.html output is published in [../etc/www](../etc/www) there is a .cfg file created on first run for configuring values as needed (like moving web root)
  - Make sure to have `SyslogToFile = True` and default of DEBUG log level to fully enable reporting! ‼️
+ - If you are in a venv and using launch.sh you can `launch.sh html5`

 ![reportView](../etc/reporting.jpg)